mdeely/albert-marketing-pages-jekyll/benefits-self-study.md

 - template: feature_grid
   block: feature-grid-component
   feature_items:
-  - title: Engage all leaners
+  - title: Boost your scores
-    description: Self-directed learning has never been so easy.
-As students practice, Albert serves as a 1:1 tutor helping to address misconceptions as they happen.
+    description: If you are taking high-stakes exams this school year, lots of practice with real-time feedback is a surefire way to raise your score.
     image:
-      image: "/uploads/2018/11/24/students.svg"
+      image: "/uploads/2018/11/24/boost-your-scores.svg"
   - title: Focus your instruction
     description: Inform your instructional practices with simple and actionable data across skills and students.